tmbuza/iMAP/README2.md

 cd ~/
 ls -al

-# If the two config files do not exist please create them
+# If the two config files do not exist please create them.

 touch ~/.bashrc

+# See if the $HOME/bin is in the $PATH.

+echo $PATH

-# Add the following line to the *.bashrc* file.
+# If not add $HOME/bin line to the *.bashrc* file.

 export PATH=$PATH:$HOME/bin